La Hoguette

 La Hoguette ([la ɔɡɛt]) is a commune in the Calvados department in the Normandy region in northwestern France.

+Geography

+Five rivers run through the commune the Filaine, Gronde, Traine-feuilles, Trainefeuille and Bilaine.

+The commune borders the Orne department.

+The Commune has an area of woods known as Saint-André.

 Archeology

 La Hoguette is also the type site of the early Neolithic La Hoguette culture that is found mainly in association with Linear pottery (Linearbandkeramic) or Limburg pottery in Northern France, The Netherlands, Alsace and Western Germany.
 It is believed to ultimately derive from the Mediterranean Cardial culture traditions.
 Important sites of the La-Hoguette culture include Stuttgart-Wilhelma, Dautenheim and Godelau.

 The La Hoguette pottery was found under a later megalithic tomb and first misidentified as Linearbandkeramic.
 La Hoguette marks the westernmost point of the distribution of this culture.

 The place name La Hoguette is believed to derive from the Old Norse word Haugr meaning a knoll or a hill.